cilium/cilium/Documentation/admin.rst

-The cilium-docker binary also communicates with the main Cilium Agent via the agent's UNIX domain socket (``/var/run/cilium/cilium.sock``), so the plugin binary must have permissions to send/receive calls to this socket.
+The cilium-docker binary also communicates with the main Cilium Agent via the agent's UNIX domain socket (``/var/run/cilium/cilium.sock``), so the plugin binary must have permissions to send / receive calls to this socket.

 Network Creation
 ~~~~~~~~~~~~~~~~